jjjjw/react-ssr-demo/README.md

-# React SSR Demo
+# React Server-Side Rendering (SSR) Demo

-This is a simple example of rendering React components with Node.js service that is external to the primary web server.
+This is a simple example of rendering React components server side.

 ## How to run